nadhiflazuardi/fmlx-training/Working With VM Debian 12/Installing VM Debian 12.md

 1. Identify the interface of the IP address (e.g. eno1, eth0) using `ip a`
 2. Configure netplan for bridging
 	- Go to /etc/netplan to find the netplan configuration plan (.yaml)
-	- (optional) make a backup of the current netplan `sudo cp /etc/netplan/your-config-file.yaml /etc/netplan/your-config-file.yaml.bak`
+	- make a backup of the current netplan
+		`sudo cp /etc/netplan/your-config-file.yaml /etc/netplan/your-config-file.yaml.bak`
 	- Edit the configuration plan.
 Example:
 ```bash